linguanostra/DataParser/README.md

         MakeMeDouble(10) AS [ResultB],
         MakeMeDouble(MakeMeDouble(20)) AS [ResultC]");

-// Query engine (with SQLite parser for more powerful queries) var result2 = engine.QueryInternal(@"
+// Query engine (with SQLite internal parser for more powerful queries) var result2 = engine.QueryInternal(@"
       SELECT ((ResultA - ResultB) * ResultC) AS [ComputedResult] FROM